alexkasema/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 A Bash script that stops 4-to_infinity_and_beyond process.
 # 6-stop_me_if_you_can
 A Bash script that stops 4-to_infinity_and_beyond process.
 You cannot use kill or killall
+# 7-highlander
+A Bash script that displays: To infinity and beyond indefinitely, With a sleep 2 in between each iteration, I am invincible!!! when receiving a SIGTERM signal.